sesharatnam-nyros/merb-signin-signup/README.md

 Creating Application:

- $ merb-gen app Sample-app #Yourappname
+ $ merb-gen app merb-signin-signup #Yourappname
 Then it gives the application structure as:

 sample-app